Blepharitis is a common condition that causes inflammation of your eyelids.

-- tiny flakes (like dandruff) at the bottom of the eyelashes.
+- tiny flakes (like dandruff) at the bottom of your eyelashes

 How is blepharitis treated?

-- Eyelid massage: to massage eyelids, use the tip of your finger firmly stroke the skin of the top eyelids in a circular motion.
-This will help unblock the oil glands and squeeze out the oils.
+Use the tip of your finger to firmly stroke the skin of your eyelids towards the opening of the eyelids.
+This helps unblock the oil glands and squeeze out the oils.

-- Eyelid cleaning: Make up a solution of baby shampoo (1 part baby shampoo and 10 parts water).
-Dip a clean cotton bud in the solution and clean away any crusts present on the eyelashes and rub along the eyelids.
+Make up a solution of baby shampoo (1 part baby shampoo and 10 parts water).
+Dip a clean cotton bud in the solution and clean away any crusts on your eyelashes and rub along the eyelids.
 Use a clean cotton bud for each eyelid.
 Repeat this process twice a day.

-If you have dry eyes, use an eye lubricant such as artificial tears, to keep the eyes moist.
+If you have dry eyes, use an eye lubricant such as artificial tears, to keep your eyes moist.

-- Causes, complications and treatment of a red eye BPAC, August 2013
+- Causes, complications and treatment of a red eye BPAC, NZ, 2013

 - Blepharitis The Royal Australian and New Zealand College of Ophthalmologists